Skip to main content

 Governance

-The Minister for Gaming and Racing David Harris has provided the Independent Liquor and Gaming Authority (ILGA) with an updated Statement of Expectations (the Statement).
+Minister for Gaming and Racing David Harris provided the NSW Independent Liquor and Gaming Authority (ILGA) with updated Ministerial Directions in July 2025.

 The Minister’s expectations in relation to our purpose, functions and role as an administrative decision-maker for the liquor and gaming-related industry in NSW.